harrisonkong/HKUIButton/README.md

   - the 1st one **Auto Corner Rounding** is an on/off switch to control whether automatic corner radius calculation will be enabled.
   - the 2nd attribute **Corner Rounding Basis** is an integer that corresponds to the following:

-        1 = width of the label
+        1 = width of the button
-        2 = height of the label
+        2 = height of the button
-        3 = shorter edge (width or height) of the label 4 = longer edge (width of height) of the label 5 = no calculation, set to a constant
+        3 = shorter edge (width or height) of the button 4 = longer edge (width of height) of the button 5 = no calculation, set to a constant

         If this is set to any number less than 1, it will be assumed to be 1 If this is set to any number greater than 5, it will be assumed to be 5

   - the 3rd atrribute is **Corner Radius Constant** which is a CGFloat.
 This is only used if the previous attribute is 5 (constant).
   - the 4th attribute is **Corner Radius Factor** which is a CGFloat that is used to divide the chosen length in the 2nd attribute to be set as the font size.
-For example, if this is set to 24 and the previous attribute is 2 = height, the font size will be set to the height of the label divided by 24.
+For example, if this is set to 24 and the previous attribute is 2 = height, the font size will be set to the height of the button divided by 24.
 Experiment to get the desired result.
 This attribute is not used if the 2nd attribute is set to 5 (constant).

   - The 5th attribute is **Auto Size Title Font**. is an on/off switch to control whether dynamic font sizing will be enabled.

   - The 6th attribute **Auto Size Title Font Basis** is an integer that corresponds to the following:

-        1 = width of the label
+        1 = width of the button
-        2 = height of the label
+        2 = height of the button
-        3 = shorter edge (width or height) of the label 4 = longer edge (width of height) of the label
+        3 = shorter edge (width or height) of the button 4 = longer edge (width of height) of the button

         If this is set to any number less than 1, it will be assumed to be 1 If this is set to any number greater than 4, it will be assumed to be 4

   - the 7th attribute is **Auto Size Title Font Factor** which is a CGFloat that is used to divide the chosen length in the 2nd attribute to be set as the font size.
-For example, if this is set to 24 and the previous attribute is 2 = height, the font size will be set to the height of the label divided by 24.
+For example, if this is set to 24 and the previous attribute is 2 = height, the font size will be set to the height of the button divided by 24.
 Experiment to get the desired result.
 This attribute is not used if the 2nd attribute is set to 5 (constant).

   - The 8th, 9th and 10th attributes are **Border Color**, **Border Alpha**, and **Border Width**.
 Which are self explanatory.